alexjlockwood/AndroidDesignPatterns/_posts/2015-03-09-activity-fragment-postponed-shared-element-transitions-part3b.md

  * (3) Inside a LoaderCallback's onLoadFinished() method (if the shared
  *     element depends on data queried by a Loader).
  */
-void scheduleStartPostponedTransition(final View sharedElement) {
+private void scheduleStartPostponedTransition(final View sharedElement) {
     sharedElement.getViewTreeObserver().addOnPreDrawListener(
         new ViewTreeObserver.OnPreDrawListener() {
             @Override